The-Osint-Toolbox/Email-Username-OSINT/README.md

 # Email-&-Username-OSINT
-<p>Email & Username OSINT have many crossovers due to the methodology of using the first part of an email as an username.
+Email & Username OSINT have many crossovers due to the methodology of using the first part of an email as an username.
 It is fair to say that this is a lucrative business and some resources start of as free but then bring in a payment structure.
 Some of the below may need you to sign up for a free account.
-Don't forget Google advanced searching is another option, websites can be searched by simply manipulating the URL address to include the username in the domain.</p>
+Don't forget Google advanced searching is another option, websites can be searched by simply manipulating the URL structure to include the username in the domain.</p>
 Email Resources
 <br></br>
 <uL>